 Field Description Name A fill-in for the name of the index.
 Desc An editor widget for the description of the index.
+Global / Local A radio-set to indicate whether the selected index is to be updated as a global or local index.
+This value will only be considered when the PFILE object to which the index belongs is assigned to its parent PDBASE as partitioned.
 Area The database storage area name for the index.
 You may select an existing name from the drop-down list, type in any name, or leave this value blank.
 Active A toggle box that indicates the Active status of the index.
 This allows you to deactivate the indices on the table during an update schema process.
 Note that you would then need to manually re-index.
 See Section 4.8.4, "Toggle Index to Activate/Deactivate" [4-28] for more information Unique A toggle box that indicates whether duplicate keys are allowed.

-Word Index A toggle box that indicates whether the index is to be a word index.
+Field Description Word Index A toggle box that indicates whether the index is to be a word index.
 Primary Index A toggle box that indicates that the index is the primary index for the table.

-Field Description A toggle box that indicates whether the last description field can be abbreviated.
+Abbrev Index A toggle box that indicates whether the last description field can be abbreviated.
 Fields in index (unlabeled) A table that displays the fields in the index.
 Each index must have at least one field.

-6.6.9.3.1.
+6.6.10.3.1.
 Adding an Index